xwedea/xwedea/README.md

 - 👋 Hi, I’m @xwedea
 - 👀 I’m interested in Deep Learning and Web Development
-- 🌱 I’m currently learning Natural Language Processing with Deep Learning (Tensorflow)
+- 🌱 I’m currently learning Natural Language Processing with Tensorflow
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mecitjiyan@gmail.com